Applying Author Styles

 # ...

 Inheriting font size comes with a twist.
-Web pages can use percentages as font sizes: h1 { font-size: 150% } makes headings 50% bigger than surrounding text.
+Web pages can use percentages as font sizes: h1 { font-size: 150% } makes headings 50% bigger than the surrounding text.
 But what if you had, say, a code element inside an h1 tag—would that inherit the 150% value for font-size?
 Surely it shouldn’t be another 50% bigger than the rest of the heading text?

-So, in fact, browsers resolve font size percentages to absolute pixel units before those values are inherited; it’s called a “computed style”.The full CSS standard is a bit more confusing: there are specified, computed, used, and actual values, and they affect lots of CSS properties besides font-size.
+In fact, browsers resolve font size percentages to absolute pixel units before those values are inherited; it’s called a “computed style”.The full CSS standard is a bit more confusing: there are specified, computed, used, and actual values, and they affect lots of CSS properties besides font-size.
 But we’re not implementing those other properties in this book.

 def style(node, rules):